Student Resources

 Executive Education Program

-The Neuroscience of Business: Innovations in Leadership and Strategic Decisions - Open Enrollment - May 13 - 17, 2024 - Philadelphia, PA
+The Neuroscience of Business: Innovations in Leadership and Strategic Decisions - Open Enrollment - December 9 - 13, 2024 & May 12 - 16, 2025 - Philadelphia, PA

 This highly interactive and fully immersive program will show you the latest scientific discoveries that can have a direct impact on your organization.
 Designed to stimulate your thinking, it leverages the expertise of world-class faculty through lectures, discussions, application exercises, and demonstrations of cutting-edge neuroscience technology.
 Program content will also directly address the new normal of remote work and how to enhance results through more effective communication and motivation leadership strategies.